meteor-velocity/velocity/README.md

 #### Quick-start

-The [`velocity-quick-start`](https://github.com/alanning/meteor-velocity-quick-start) package will add some test frameworks to your app and include sample tests for you.
+The [`velocity-quick-start`](https://github.com/alanning/meteor-velocity-quick-start) package will add the [velocity-html-reporter](https://github.com/rissem/velocity-html-reporter/) and some test frameworks to your app.
+It will also add some sample tests for you.
 Here's how you would add it to your app:

 ```bash
 $ cd your-app-dir